-- 1. Set MODE SELECT switch to MDI position. - Write up to 10 blocks of data by MDI operation, and execute by pressing CYCLE START.
-Refer to 4.3.3 Writing in Blocks and Displaying Contents by MDI on page 134. - Depress CYCLE START button, and automatic operation can be executed in MDI mode.
+- Set MODE SELECT switch to MDI position. - Write up to 10 blocks of data by MDI operation, and execute by pressing CYCLE START.
+Refer to 4.3.3 Writing in Blocks and Displaying Contents by MDI. - Depress CYCLE START button, and automatic operation can be executed in MDI mode.